.

 IN MAN:

-has a sudden onset, with chills, headache, severe muscle pains,
+Fever has a sudden onset, with chills, headache, severe muscle

-and meningism for four weeks.
-A red, morbilliform rash develops within
+pains, photophobia and meningism for four weeks.
+A red, morbilliform rash

-3-5 days of onset of fever and with hemorrhages spreading on limbs.
+develops within 3-5 days of onset of fever and with hemorrhages spreading

-occur.
-Damage to endothelial cells of blood vessels by invasion of
+bronchopneumonia occur.
+Damage to endothelial cells of blood vessels by invasion

-causes thrombi and hemorrhages.
-Focal liver necrosis, hemorrhages in
+of rickettsias causes thrombi and hemorrhages.
+Focal liver necrosis, hemorrhages

-and gangrene of the scrotum may occur.
-The case fatality rate in
+in genitalis and gangrene of the scrotum may occur.
+The case fatality rate

 DIAGNOSIS:

-can sometimes be isolated in special laboratories from blood obtained
+Rickettsiae can sometimes be isolated in special laboratories from

-the first few days of illness.
-A rise in antibody titer during the
+blood obtained in the first few days of illness.
+A rise in antibody titer

-tests or by the Weil-Felix test.
-Antibody response may be suppressed if
+microhemagglutination tests or by the Weil-Felix test.
+Antibody response may

 TREATMENT/PREVENTION/CONTROL:

-of human disease with tetracycline or chloramphenicol.
-Control ticks on
+Treatment of human disease with tetracycline or chloramphenicol.

 RICKETTSIALPOX

-Animal Care and Use Committee, University of California, Santa
+and Use Committee, University of California, Santa Barbara.

 AGENT: